MathStuff/Matrices/README.md

 Matrix.matrix #Returns the matrix's rows as lists in a list

 Matrix.dim #Returns the dimension of the matrix; can be used to change the dimensions, ex: [4,8] can be set to [1,32] where rows carry over as columns in order from left to right

+Matrix.d0 #Returns the amount of rows

+Matrix.d1 #Returns the amount of columns

 Matrix.col(n,as_matrix) #Returns the nth column if n is an integer or returns the column named n, as a list or matrix, set as_matrix to True to get the list as a matrix